lehe93/textbased-adventure/README.md

 Status:
 -
 The first version of my little game is playable!
 The game.py file can be executed in the terminal.
-However there are still some changes and some improvements to be made.
-Mainly adding some more items and ending the game, when the endboss is dead.
-After that i want to write less repetitive code.
+The game includes various items and enemies which you fight, while exploring the infamous "Lettered Dungeon".